intel/transfer-learning/downloader/README.md

-# AI Downloader
+# Downloader

-An easy-to-use, unified tool for downloading and managing all of your AI datasets and models.
+An easy-to-use, unified tool for downloading and managing AI datasets and models.

 ## Datasets